makerdao/community/governance/polls/Vault Compensation Plan Approval Poll - September 7, 2020.md

 ---
 # Vault Compensation Plan Approval Poll - September 7, 2020

 The MakerDAO Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the community, which the community can use to signal support for compensating vaults affected by liquidations during the March 12 market crash.
-This poll will run for two weeks, from 4:00pm UTC on Monday September 7 to 4:00pm UTC on Monday September 21.
+This poll will run for two weeks, from Monday, September 7 at 16:00 UTC to Monday, September 21 at 16:00 UTC.

 ## Review